mohit-marathe/zetajs/README.md

 between these convenient JS argument values and the underlying Embind values works well.
 However, when such a method parameter is of generic `ANY` type, the conversion code needs to guess an appropriate UNO type based solely on the given JS argument value, which does not work well in all cases.
-But client code can always explicitly provide a JS `Module.jsuno.Any` object.
+But client code can always explicitly provide a JS `jsuno.Any` object.

 ## Examples and test code